Myths and Facts

 Can you get chlamydia from a toilet seat?

 No. Chlamydia trachomatis cannot survive on surfaces.
-Chlamydia transmits through direct mucosal contact during sexual activity.
+It transmits through direct mucosal contact during sexual activity only.

 Can you get gonorrhea from a toilet seat?

-No. Neisseria gonorrhoeae is extremely fragile outside the body.
-It cannot survive on toilet seat surfaces for any meaningful period.
+No. Neisseria gonorrhoeae is extremely fragile outside the body and cannot survive on toilet seat surfaces for any meaningful period.

 What STD-like symptoms could come from a toilet seat?

 None.
 Contact dermatitis from cleaning chemicals can cause irritation, and poor hygiene near the urethra can contribute to UTIs — but neither is an STD.
-If you have symptoms that concern you, the cause is almost certainly not a toilet seat.
+If you have symptoms, the cause is not a toilet seat.

 Don’t Know What Could Be Causing Your Symptoms?